MEMBER LOGIN

 Living Lab Scientist-in-Residence Dr. Jim Gates, Professor of Physics at Brown University and recipient of the National Medal of Science, stands with a group of Ocean Leader program alumni.

-For our students, the small moments with their scientific mentors are the biggest: the conversation about college life over lunch, the impromptu sing-along during the last 10 minutes of data entry, the words of praise after a long day in the field.
+For our students, the small moments with their scientific mentors are the biggest: the conversation about college life over lunch, the impromptu sing-along during the last 10 minutes of data entry, and the words of praise after a long day in the field.

 Story-telling by our science leaders, which includes discussion of their own educational and career pathways, obstacles, as well as their own “spark”, helps to inject a sense of hope into our community – a belief that they, too, can participate in science.